derpylama/TE4_the_provider/readme.md

 **Method:** `POST`

 ## Description
-Remove a ban from a user
+Remove a ban from a user, only an admin has acces to this.

 ## Parameters